 The following is a list of the basic protective gear that you will need.
-This list will also include the items you will need to train successfully as a member of New Ulster Steel Fighting.
+This list will also include the items you will need to train successfully as a member of Art of Combat European Martial Arts.

 Shin guards